Uncanny (short story collection): On the Bottom

-When a boy goes fishing with his father, he finds a severed finger with a bear tattoo on it.
+When a boy called Lucas goes fishing with his father, he finds a severed finger with a bear tattoo on it.
 This tattoo comes to life and directs the boy to its former owner, who is covered with tattoos; all of those tattoos then come to life and attach themselves to the boy.
 Was adapted as an episode Driven Crazy and was renamed to "Barely There."

 A Good Tip for Ghosts

-When twin brothers move to a new school, the bully forces them to go to a haunted garbage tip at night after making them touch a pair of false teeth, or they will be beaten up until they pass the test.
+When twin brothers move to a new school, the bully, James Gribble, forces them to go to a haunted garbage tip at night after making them touch a pair of false teeth, or they will be beaten up until they pass the test.
 But in the end, the ghost who haunts the garbage tip reveals he has been looking for the false teeth.
 Then, the bully then becomes the victim of the test, as a ghost haunts him as a request from the brothers.
 Was later adapted as an episode of Round The Twist.

 Frozen Stiff

-An old man makes a living by collecting dead animals and freezing them in his ice factory.
-A man keeps a cow locked in his shed, and a boy tries to get it back to the countryside.
+An old man called Jack Thaw makes a living by collecting dead animals and freezing them in his ice factory.
+A man called Gravel keeps a cow called Jingle Bells locked in his shed, and a boy tries to get it back to the countryside.
 Was originally going to be adapted as a Round the Twist episode, but was scrapped for cost reasons and concerns over animal cruelty.

 UFD

-A boy reports seeing a UFO (in actuality a flying dog), but his family does not believe him.
+A boy called Simon reports seeing a UFO (in actuality a flying dog), but his family does not believe him.
 He bets his father a thousand dollars if he can prove he saw one, or three years of washing dishes if he can't.

 Cracking Up

-A boy gets many punishments from his angry teacher, the worst of which is having to look after the teacher's pot plant for a night.
-However, the worst part is that two people died in his bedroom at his new house; the spirit of one of them tickles him, causing him to break the pot plant, then the next day at school, the spirit follows him around; as he is the only one that can see it, he gets in trouble for things that it does.
+A boy called Russell gets many punishments from his angry teacher Mr. Snapper, the worst of which is having to look after the teacher's pot plant for a night.
+However, the worst part is that two people died in his bedroom at his new house; the spirit of one of them, a boy called Samuel, tickles him, causing him to break the pot plant, then the next day at school, the spirit follows him around; as he is the only one that can see it, he gets in trouble for things that it does.

 Greensleeves

 A poor man makes a living by blowing up tree stumps and selling the wood chips as firewood.
-But when a whale washes ashore, dies, and causes problems for the town, this man is promised a lot of money if he can get rid of it.
+But when a whale washes ashore, dies, and causes problems for the town, this man and his son Troy are promised a lot of money if he can get rid of it.